sveltek/markdown/README.md

 ## Intro

-> This project was inspired by [MDsveX](https://github.com/pngwn/MDsveX) — thanks to its authors for their awesome work!

 **Svelte Markdown** has been completely rewritten to take full advantage of `Svelte 5` and its `Runes` mode.

 It’s a light, simple and powerful preprocessor designed specifically for managing `Markdown` content within `Svelte` projects.